American Idols Live! Tour 2015

 The American Idols Live!
-Tour 2015 was a summer concert tour in the United States that featured the Top 5 finalists of the 14th season of American Idol.
+Tour 2015 was a summer concert tour in the United States that featured the Top 5 finalists of the fourteenth season of American Idol.
 The tour began on July 7, 2015, in Clearwater, Florida and ended on August 28, 2015, in Riverside, California.
 Like the previous tour, the size of venues were smaller and for the first time the tour featured the Top 5 instead of the usual Top 10.
 After not having a live band for the 2014 tour, there was one for this tour.
 This was also the final Idol tour when the show aired on Fox as the 2016 tour was canceled.
 The tour was revived in 2018.